zviels/react-gallery-app/README.md

 - [Download the ZIP file](https://github.com/zviels/react-gallery-app/archive/refs/heads/main.zip), extract it and open the project folder in your favorite code editor.
 - Sign up for [Giphy](https://developers.giphy.com) and create an app to get an API key.
-- In your code editor, create a new file inside the `API` folder (which is located in the `src` folder).
+- Create a new file inside the `API` folder (which is located in the `src` folder).
 Name this file `config.js`.
-- Put your Giphy API in the `config.js` file.
+- Put your Giphy API key in the `config.js` file.
 This key should be exported.

 The `config.js` file should look something like this -